Updated September 1, 2022

 There are six COVID-19 vaccines approved for use in Canada so far.
 Information about each can be found on the Government of Canada website: Vaccines for COVID-19: Authorized vaccines.

-If you would prefer to receive a non-mRNA vaccine (Novavax, J&J or Medicago), please contact our call centre to make a request and learn more about availability at 1-800-265-7293 ext.
+If you are eligible for and would prefer to receive a non-mRNA vaccine (Novavax, J&J or Medicago), please contact our call centre to make a request at 1-800-265-7293 ext.
 7006.

 Why should I get vaccinated?